seinecle/mk99/docs/generated-html/subdir/dataviz-past-present-future_temp_common.md

 - Interaction is richer than we are used to.
 When we leave the "screen" environment (desktop or mobile), interactions with the user become more diverse.
 Not just the hand and the click of the mouse, but the whole body.
 Not one individual facing an object, but possibly a crowd, possibly moving, possibly gesturing.

 //ST: !
 - And "data" is in the process of getting an even larger meaning.
-I mean, I was happy to move from a tabular notion of data to playing with "unstructured text": like wow, that opens wild possibilities!
-But when you move away from the screen and start connecting to a variety of objects and sensors, and with a variety of people, data takes still other forms: real time measurements from the external physical environment, from the internal (body) environment, from local or distant social interactions as they unfold, all while staying connected to the APIs we are already familiar with... the mix can be bring impactful results.
+When you move away from the screen and start connecting to a variety of objects and sensors, and with a variety of people, data takes still other forms: real time measurements from the external physical environment, from the internal (body) environment, from local or distant social interactions as they unfold, all while staying connected to the APIs we are already familiar with... the mix can be bring impactful results.

 //ST: !
 So, if visualizing data from the Twitter API was the cliché of #dataviz in 2010 - 2015, the next cliché could be the instantaneous 3D printing of data generated from the connected objects and bodies in a home or a workspace.